Meet the Team

 Similarly to our working with our core volunteer team I am also responsible for the development of our partnerships with organisations that provide corporate volunteers.

-Roy Minter – Community Transport Driver
+Roy Minter – Community Wellbeing and Transport Co-ordinator

 I joined the organisation in 2011 as a volunteer driver.
 We only had a small white Sherpa in those days, it was a bit of a shed really!
 I joined the staff team in 2015 as Community Transport Driver as part of the expansion of the transport department.